4 Iterative and incremental workflow

 - You have the resources to have dedicated personnel for managing the iteration and planning the product (e.g. with “Scrum Master” and “Product Owner”).
 In research, the biggest constraint is often funds so you likely have fewer people who have to do a wider variety of tasks and don’t have dedicated personnel for specific roles.

-The team who uses this workflow needs one person who is responsible for planning and curating the iterations.
+The team who uses this workflow needs one person who is responsible for planning and curating the iterations, along with the tasks to do within the iteration.
 While this person could be anyone on the team, ideally the person is someone who has a strong understanding and big picture overview of what the team is working towards and the milestones needed to get to that final aim.
 This is usually the team lead, and so for the rest of the iteration documentation, we refer to this person as the “team lead”.

-- Write the title of the iteration as the aim for it, while keeping the goal focused, small, achievable, and considerate of the time the team has available for that iteration.
+- Use the GitHub Project “status updates” feature to communicate what the purpose and aim of the iteration is.
+Within the status update, explicitly describe what the tangible aim for the iteration is, making sure to keep the goal focused, small, achievable, and considerate of the time the team has available for that iteration.
 Ideally, you should write a sub-aim for each person in the team for that iteration.

-- Add tasks to the board that are needed to achieve the iteration aim.
+- Use the “board” layout following the typical Kanban style “lanes” like “todo”, “in-progress”, or “in review” to list tasks for the iteration.
+Add tasks to the board that are needed to achieve the iteration aim.

 Having one iteration be one calendar month makes them easier to plan and organise.
 That way, a year can be divided into 12 iterations, and you can more easily use that to plan the work and aims for the year.
 It also makes each iteration about 4 weeks, which is generally a good amount of time to be flexible while also having enough time to achieve a meaningful aim.
 Depending on your project, shorter iterations of 3 weeks might also be appropriate, but we generally don’t recommend going beyond 4 weeks, since the team might lose focus on the aim and it becomes harder to maintain a clear sense of progress.